thespielplatz/godot-addon-firebase/README.md

 2. Once the app has been created, add a web app to it [Here](https://firebase.google.com/docs/web/setup)
 	- Only do Step 1 and 2

 3. This will show a series of values called "config".
-These must be set to the plugin as Dictionary  / Exmaple Code:
+These must be set to the plugin as Dictionary

+You can save the config as json and load it / Exmaple Code:
 ```
 var file = File.new()
 var err = file.open("res://firebase-config.json", file.READ)